pmario/file-backups/docs/news/latest.md

 It's edge-cases, but I know that there are some users, that use TWs that way. ...

  - The easiest way to be safe for those users is to restart the browser, once the AddOn is updated
- - Reloading a TW tab will do the same thing.

 The problem at the moment is, that there is no visible indication, that a new AddOn version has been installed and activated.
 (Sorry about that!)